Build charts in Amplitude: Add events

 You can refine your events using the Filter by or Group-by specifications.
 Both use event properties or user properties to affect your analysis, but they do so in different ways.

-The properties you have available will depend on the nature of your product, and on the specific information you think is necessary for understanding a particular event.
+The properties you have available depend on the nature of your product, and on the specific information you think is necessary for understanding a particular event.
 Some common event properties among Amplitude customers include cause, description, category, type, duration, level, % completed, count, source, status, from, number, lives, authenticated, error, rank, action, and mode.
 Common examples of user properties include locale, referral source, plan type, number of photos uploaded, number of units of in-game currency, and current level in a game.

 The Group-by specification also uses these properties.
-Instead of limiting your results to those that match your conditions, Group-by will break out your results based on the property you selected.
+Instead of limiting your results to those that match your conditions, Group-by breaks out your results based on the property you selected.
 For example, if you were to tell Amplitude to group by country, the chart would show you results for each individual country (or, to be more technical, for each instrumented value of that property for which there were any results).

 Some things to be aware of: